Disability Tax Credit Eligible Conditions Information

 Right to Appeal

 Should your DTC application be rejected, you still have options.
-If you filled out the application yourself, your first step should be to review your entire application with a qualified benefits specialist and see if there were any omissions or mistakes and then re-filing the application.
+If you filled out the application yourself, your first step should be to review your entire application with a qualified benefits specialist and see if there were any omissions or mistakes, and then re-file the application.
 If it is rejected yet again you may file an appeal with the CRA.
 You will be assigned an appeals officer who will review all aspects of your case and make a decision whether to uphold the rejection or reverse it and approve your application.

-Disability Credit Canada helps disabled Canadians receive the life changing assistance they are entitled to under the Disability Tax Credit program and CPP Disability Benefits.
+Disability Credit Canada helps disabled Canadians receive the life-changing assistance they are entitled to under the Disability Tax Credit program and CPP Disability Benefits.
 We understand every nuance of the process and have shepherded scores of applications through the system to final approval.
 If you believe you may be eligible for the DTC or have questions related to your Disability Tax Credit eligibility call Disability Credit Canada today, and set yourself on the road to recovery.

 And here, we tell you how to do just the opposite – live a full life, and live with a disability.
 Here, we tell you how life goes on no matter the limitations of your or your loved ones’ disability.